jmongard/Git.SemVersioning.Gradle/README.md

 Note: Use an absolute path for filename as the working directory might not be the one you expect if running using gradle deamon.

+Note: The `printChangeLog` task is currently only registered on the root project given that the plugin is applied there.

 ````shell
 $ gradlew printChangeLog